Appleseed/learn/docs/portal/install/upgrade.rst

 		* This way you only upgrade a restored backup of your database and can restore back if an issue occurs
 * Once you have the upgraded website running you can modify your website settings in IIS to utilize the new website, rather than the non-* upgraded website.
 * Upgrade Check List
-	* Check to see if login works as expected
+	* Check to see if login works as expected for all user role types
 	* Check to see if the admin can be accessed as expected
+	* Check to see if the new upgraded features are working as expected
+	* Check the rb_logs folder for any errors
 	* Check to see if the upgraded instance custom modules are still working as they did before the upgrade.
 	* Check to see if the upgraded instance is using any modules that were removed from the upgrade.